 What’s behind the drastic increase in cases of colorectal cancer among younger adults?
 Well, let’s take a look at some potential factors, as well as steps you can take to lower your risk.

 Colorectal cancer is cancer that originates in either the colon or the rectum.
-The two cancers are often grouped together because they are similar in nature.
+The two cancers (colon and rectal cancer) are often grouped because they are similar.

 If a polyp becomes cancerous, it can spread within the wall of the colon or rectum and eventually even into nearby lymph nodes.

-Precancerous polyps can be removed during a colonoscopy, a screening test.
-That’s why regular screening is important, at intervals recommended by your physician — the polyps can be often be removed before they develop into cancer or spread.
+Precancerous polyps can be removed during a colonoscopy, the screening test for colorectal cancer.
+That’s why regular screening is essential, at intervals recommended by your physician — the polyps can often be removed before they develop into cancer or spread.

-There’s quite possibly a tie between obesity and colorectal cancer, as well as increasingly sedentary lifestyles and poor diet.
-Poor diet may be a significant risk factor, since Americans now eat diets lower in fiber and higher in animal protein, both of which increase the risk of colorectal cancer.
+There’s quite possibly a tie between obesity and colorectal cancer, as well as increasingly sedentary lifestyles and poor diets.
+Poor diet may be a significant risk factor since Americans now eat diets lower in fiber and higher in animal protein, increasing the risk of colorectal cancer.

-Some studies have also found that increased cases of inflammatory bowel disease, or IBD, could also be related to the rise in colorectal cancer.
-This condition, as the name describes, involves increased inflammation in the body, which may be a factor in colon and rectal cancer.
+Some studies have also found that increased cases of inflammatory bowel disease, or IBD, could be related to the rise in colorectal cancer.
+As the name describes, this condition involves increased inflammation in the body, which may be a factor in colon and rectal cancer.

-Future research and findings on the subject may require further changes, particularly if incidence rates and death rates from colorectal cancer remain high among younger adults.
+Future research and findings on the subject may require further changes, particularly if colorectal cancer incidence and death rates remain high among younger adults.

-The best thing you can do is to keep a careful eye on your health — and report changes and concerns to your doctor promptly.
+The best thing you can do is to carefully monitor your health — and report changes and concerns to your doctor promptly.